ChrisHexapod/hexapod_ros/README.md

 The original project was developed based on ROS Indigo targeted at Ubuntu 14.04, Raspberry Pi2 or ODroid.

-This fork has been ported to ROS-Noetic on Ubuntu 20.04 LTS running on a RaspberryPi 4 (4GB).
+With this fork the original project is ported to ROS-Noetic on Ubuntu 20.04 LTS running on a RaspberryPi 4 (4GB).

 ## 1. Hardware